AI Readiness Assessment Report: The Leave-Behind That Turns Discovery Calls Into Signed Engagements

 Think about it like a doctor's office.
 The intake questionnaire and vital signs check aren't the diagnosis.
 They're what demonstrates you need the diagnosis.
 No patient walks out after getting their blood pressure reading and says "great, I'm all set."

-And if you're still nervous about giving too much away, remember: the audit fee gets credited toward implementation if they move forward.
+And if you're still nervous about giving too much away: the audit fee gets credited toward implementation if you move forward.
 The assessment is free.
 The audit is an investment that pays for itself.
 There's nothing to lose at any step.

 Getting Started

-If you're a consultant who's tired of discovery calls that go nowhere, prospects who ghost after saying "let me think about it," and the constant struggle of building credibility in a market where you don't yet have case studies, here's what to do:
+If you're a consultant who's tired of discovery calls that go nowhere, prospects who ghost after saying "let me think about it," and the constant struggle of building credibility before you have case studies, here's what to do:

 The consultants who are winning in 2026 aren't the ones with the best pitch decks.
 They're the ones who give prospects something tangible before ever asking for money.
-A readiness score and report PDF is the simplest version of that.
+An AI readiness assessment report is the simplest version of that.

-If you want to see what a readiness report looks like in practice, book a demo at auditynow.com and we'll walk you through the full ReadyLinks setup.
-Or just reply and tell me what you're working on.
+If you want to see what a readiness report looks like in practice, visit auditynow.com and we'll walk you through the full ReadyLinks setup.
+Or just DM me and tell me what you're working on.
 Happy to point you in the right direction.

 Audity structures the entire workflow, from lead qualification to final deliverable.
 See it in action.